tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 Once installed, launch the app and follow the instructions to set it up.

-Mozc for Android hasn't been updated for a while.
-If this upsets you, you can use any alternative Japanese keyboard.
-Google's proprietary app **Gboard** is malware but you can probably get around it by blocking the app's access to the Internet.

 Most Japanese people use a 12 keys type layout.
 This is how the keyboard looks like.
 You tap and pull toward the character you'd like to input.